indico/indico/doc/guides/UserGuide/Conferences.rst

 parent categoy.
 Changing the parent's access protection will change the conference's access protection accordingly; see :ref:`access_control`.

+If the conference is  PRIVATE the event manager will be able to set a 'Contact in case of no access', so users with no access will know who to contact in order to request access.

 |image49|

-When private you can also add an Access Key which means anyone with this key can access the conference without logging in.
+Also when private you can also add an Access Key which means anyone with this key can access the conference without logging in.
 Users will get a message as the following: